mukesh787/gmail-fetch/README.md

 my email: mukeshadhikary786@gmail.com

+Note: You will need to create a credentials.json file manually in the project directory.
+To do this, follow the steps to generate OAuth 2.0 credentials from the Google Developer Console and download the JSON file.
+If you face any issue or want to skip this step, feel free to contact me at mukeshadhikary786@gmail.com — GitHub restricts uploading such sensitive information.

 After that, when you run the app, a browser window will open to let you login with your Gmail account.

 You might see a warning "Google hasn’t verified this app", just click "Advanced" and continue.